alex/what-happens-when/README.rst

 This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.

-In the case of the USB keyboard: the USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
+In the case of the USB keyboard: The USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
 The keycode generated is stored by internal keyboard circuitry memory in a register called "endpoint".